From: Rotterdam Travel Guide

 Rotterdam is a post-World War II city, for the most part, with an efficient road network and good separation between cars, bicycles, and pedestrians.
 Thanks to excellent public transportation and the Dutch willingness to use transit, car traffic generally moves smoothly outside of rush hours.
 Still, we'd recommend parking your car and relying on shoe leather and transit for sightseeing.

-The Gemeente Rotterdam's English-language Parking in Rotterdam page tells where you can park free on the outskirts and how to use public parking within the city.
+The Rotterdam Tourist Information's Parking page tells where you can park on the outskirts and how to use public parking within the city.

 Next page: Cruise Terminal